chris-gabaldon/Ising-2D-model/README.md

   by fitting the susceptibility peaks with a quadratic function.

 Results and Analysis: Plots and analyzes the results to determine the critical temperature and the behavior of the correlation length.
 Compares the estimated critical temperature with theoretical values.

-How to Use
-Open the Jupyter Notebook file ising_model_simulation.ipynb in a Jupyter environment.
-Run the cells sequentially to execute the Monte Carlo simulations and analyze the results.
-Review the generated plots and results for insights into the Ising model's critical behavior.
-Results Summary
-The critical temperature obtained is
-𝑇
-𝑐
-=
-2.268
-±
-0.002
-T
-c
-​
- =2.268±0.002, which is close to the theoretical value 𝑇 𝑐
-=
-2.27
-T
-c
-​
- =2.27.
-The notebook also demonstrates how the correlation length 𝜉 ξ varies with temperature and compares this with the critical temperature.